volodymyrprokopyuk/kotlin-sdp/README.md

     - Logs are the stream of time-ordered events collected in centralized log aggregation system (Elasticsearch)
     - App/serer should only emit all structured (JSON) logs to the STDOUT
-    - Execution environment manages to augement and forward logs to the centralized log aggregation system (Elasticsearch) for introspection, real-time analysis, and alerting
+    - Execution environment manages to augment and forward logs to the centralized log aggregation system (Elasticsearch) for introspection, real-time analysis, and alerting
 1. **Admin processes**.
-Run admin/management taks as one-off processes
+Run admin/management task as one-off processes
     - IaC admin source code and dependencies should ship with the app/service source code to avoid sync issues

 # Security by design principles

 - **Information security in rest**
-    - Confidentiality - ensure that only an authrized user has access to data
+    - Confidentiality - ensure that only an authorized user has access to data
     - Integrity - ensure that data is not altered by an unauthorized user
     - Availability - ensure that data is available only to an authorized user
 - **Information security in transit**.
 Alice sends a message to Bob
     - Confidentiality - only Bob can read the message
     - Integrity - Eve cannot alter the message
     - Authenticity - only Alice could have sent the message
-- **Least priviledge**.
-A subject should have the least amount of priviledge (CPU/RAM quotas, filesystem/network access, data access permissions, business transaction limits, time-based constraints) explicitly granted to perform its business process with the objective to limit intentional or unintentional damage to data.
+- **Least privilege**.
+A subject should have the least amount of privilege (CPU/RAM quotas, file system/network access, data access permissions, business transaction limits, time-based constraints) explicitly granted to perform its business process with the objective to limit intentional or unintentional damage to data.
 The right should be granted just before performing the operation and should be immediately revoked on a completion or failure of the operation.
-The function of the subject (and not the identity) should control the assignement of rights.
+The function of the subject (and not the identity) should control the assignment of rights.
 Example: if a user only needs to read a file, then he should not be granted permission to write the file
 - **Establish secure defaults.
 Security baseline in terms of functionality**.
 Delivered out of the box functionality should be secure by default, and it should be up to the user to reduce security and increase risk if they are allowed.
 Example: user password expiration and complexity should be enabled by default, user might be allowed to simplify password management
-- **Faile-safe defaults.
+- **Fail-safe defaults.
 Bottom line of user initial privileges**.
 Prefer explicitly granted access over access exclusion.
-By default a user do not have access to any resouce untill access to a resource has been granted explicitly, so on an operation failure the system security is not compromized
+By default a user do not have access to any resource until access to a resource has been granted explicitly, so on an operation failure the system security is not compromized
 - **Fail securely**.
 When a system fails, it should fail to a state where the security of a system is not compromised.
-Automatically release resources, decrease priviledges, and maybe logout from the account on operation failure
+Automatically release resources, decrease privileges, and maybe logout from the account on operation failure
-- **Defence in depth**.
-Multiple security constrols at each architectural level that approach risk from different perspectives are better as it makes much more difficult to exploit vulnerabilities.
-Example: secure coding, explicit resource and privileges management, security tests, input data validation/sanitization, secure deployment, proactive application monitoring and auditing, continuous security and risk assesment.
+- **Defense in depth**.
+Multiple security controls at each architectural level that approach risk from different perspectives are better as it makes much more difficult to exploit vulnerabilities.
+Example: secure coding, explicit resource and privileges management, security tests, input data validation/sanitization, secure deployment, proactive application monitoring and auditing, continuous security and risk assessment.
 Example: administrative web interface should be protected a) by authentication, b) only accessible from internal network, c) with enabled audit logging
-- **Complete meidation**.
+- **Complete mediation**.
 Every access to every resource must be checked for authentication and authorization via system-wide central point of access control.
 Subsequent accesses to the same resource should also be checked and not cached.
-Peformance (caching) vs security (exlicit check of every request) trade off
+Performance (caching) vs security (explicit check of every request) trade off
 - **Separation of duties**.
-Do not grant multiple unrelated priviledges to a single account.
+Do not grant multiple unrelated privileges to a single account.
 Require collaboration of multiple accounts to perform important operations securely in order to prevent fraud or error.
 Example: application administrators should not be super users of the application; an administrator should not be able to perform business operations on behalf of an application user
-- **Separation of priviledge**.
+- **Separation of privilege**.
 Every security control should be based on more than a single condition in order to remove a single point of failure.
 Example: when approving a request validate that a) user status is active b) user is authorized to access the resource.
 Multi-factor authentication (something you know, you have, you are)